 The Bottom Line

-For Americans asking who is on the Gang of Eight, the answer in February 2026 includes:
+For Americans asking “who is on the Gang of Eight,” the answer in 2026 includes eight senior congressional leaders and intelligence committee officials who receive the nation’s most sensitive classified briefings.

 Want to stay informed about changes to congressional leadership and national security oversight?
 Share your thoughts and follow ongoing updates as the political landscape evolves.